Vulgar Logos

 Locum Logo

-Didn’t the company notice the failure when it first looked at the designer’s work?
-The iconic idea of using a heart instead of a letter or symbol works across many brands.
-But in the case of the Swedish real estate company Locum, the logo is split into three separate words.
-The firm uses a different logo: the company’s name, written in plain white on a blue background.
+Did the company fail to notice the failure when it first looked at the designer’s work?
+The iconic idea of using a heart instead of a letter or symbol works for many brands.
+But in the case of Swedish real estate company Locum, the logo is divided into three separate words.
+The firm uses a different logo: the company name is written in a plain white font on a blue background.

 Clinica Dental San Marcelino